DevOps Lead

 EKS

 Hey there.
 I'm Rahul Gokplani.
 I have completed my graduation in 2018.
-And my branch of specialization was, engineering electronics and dialer communication.
-Then, normally, I've started my career as a Linux system admin, and, And during the period, I have realized that cloud and DevOps technology is something moving into the market, and I've start I've started learning AWS.
-And I've got an opportunity in one of the start up that is Scrip2 Technologies.
-I've joined it as a associate cloud engineer.
-Unfortunately, after the year, COVID hit us very badly, and that start up got shut down, and I had to look another opportunity in the market.
-And since I was good in DevOps Technologies and tools I got an opportunity in, BS Intelligence Private Limited, which is one of the company located in Noida.
+And my branch of specialization was engineering in electronics and communication.
+Then, normally, I've started my career as a Linux system admin, and during that period, I realized that cloud and DevOps technology was something moving into the market, and I started learning AWS.
+I got an opportunity in one of the startups, Scrip2 Technologies, where I joined as an associate cloud engineer.
+Unfortunately, after the year COVID hit us very badly, and that startup got shut down, so I had to look for another opportunity in the market.
+Since I was good in DevOps technologies and tools, I got an opportunity in BS Intelligence Private Limited, which is a company located in Noida.
 Currently, I'm working here as a senior DevOps engineer.
-And my tools and technologies I'm working here, is Kubernetes, Terraform, AWS Cloud, we are using.
-Azure Cloud, so little, we are using.
-Services in AWS, we we are using, EC2, IIM, CloudWatch, CloudTrak, RDS.
-And for, department Also, we use, GitHub actions for CICD.
-So this is all my tool stack I'm having currently.
+My tools and technologies include Kubernetes, Terraform, AWS Cloud, and we are using Azure Cloud to a limited extent.
+In AWS, we use EC2, IAM, CloudWatch, CloudTrail, and RDS.
+Additionally, for our department, we use GitHub actions for CICD.
+This is all my current tool stack.

 We can use, KMS This is one of the encryption servers offered by AWS.
-For encrypting data of any of the service in in cloud.
+For encrypting data of any of the service in cloud.
 In terms of how it differs from s 3, to be honest, I'm I couldn't understood, question, clearly here.
 Yeah.